w3c/wai-media-guide/captions.md

 For specific guidance on what to type up, see another page in this resource: [Transcribing Audio to Text]( /design-develop/media/transcribing/).

-## Styling Captions
+## Positioning and Styling Captions
-{:.no_toc}

-There are options for authors to style captions.
-Support in browsers and other media players for styling captions is inconsistent and sometimes unreliable.
+There are options for authors to position and style captions.
+Support in browsers and other media players is inconsistent and sometimes unreliable.
 Most web videos just use the player's default presentation style, which is usually white characters in a black box.

+Some media players enable users to set preferences for how and where captions are displayed, including text style, text size, colors, and position of the captions.